10 Billionaires Share Their Definition of Success

 “My definition of failure became not trying.” —Sara Blakely, founder of Spanx.
 (Net worth: $1.1 billion)

 “Success is a lousy teacher.
 It seduces smart people into thinking they can’t lose.” —Bill Gates, founder of Microsoft.
 (Net worth: $93.4 billion).
-Make sure your definition of success involves these attributes of successful people.
+Make sure your definition of success involves these attributes of successful people, and check out this advice that Bill Gates would give his younger self.

 “You are only as successful as the people who work for you want you to be.” —Leonard Lauder, former chief executive of The Estee Lauder Companies, Inc. (Net worth: $14.4 billion)